Green Card Head Of Communications Jobs

 How does green card sponsorship differ from H-1B sponsorship for this role?

 Green card sponsorship through PERM leads to permanent residency, not a temporary status requiring renewal.
-Unlike the H-1B, EB-3 petitions have no annual lottery, so your employer can file an I-140 at any time once PERM is certified.
+Unlike the H-1B visa, EB-3 petitions have no annual lottery, so your employer can file an I-140 at any time once PERM is certified.
 The trade-off is timeline: PERM plus I-140 adjudication typically takes one to two years before you even reach adjustment of status, compared to an H-1B approval in a few months.

 What does the PERM process require from a Head of Communications candidate?